nkfyz/vuepress-homepage/docs/README.md

 ## About

-This website has no SSL certification so we `WILL NOT` collect any information from your local browser.
+This website already had a SSL certification, and you are under the HTTPS connection with this site.
+But we `WILL NOT` collect any information from your local browser including `COOKIE`.

 ## Contacts